GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.
 >
-> ~ *Alan Perlis*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts